-These affiliate links work the same way: if you click the link and buy the product, then I will get a percentage of the sale or some other type of compensation.
-Things like hotels, guesthouses, tours etc. are usually affiliate links, also.
+These affiliate links work the same way: if you click the link and buy the product, then we will get a percentage of the sale or some other type of compensation.
+Things like hotels, guesthouses, tours, etc. are usually affiliate links, also.
 Again, prices are not different if you use these affiliate links.
-You will not pay more by clicking through to the link.
+You will not pay more by clicking through with the link.
 These links are not “pay per click.”

-List of companies with which I have an affiliate relationship
+List of companies with which we have an affiliate relationship

 - Booking.com: Hotels, guesthouses, apartments